Particular/docs.particular.net/samples/mailer/sample.md

 snippet: smtpBuilder

 ### Attachment logic

 In this sample a fake attachment is added and no cleanup is necessary

 snippet: attachmentfinder

 ### The Handler

 snippet: handler

 ### The Saga

 snippet: saga

 ## Running the Sample

-When the solution is run 'enter' can be presses to send an initiating message.
-This message will be received by both the handler and the saga.
+When the solution is run 'enter' can be pressed to send a message to the both the handler and the saga.
 Both handler and saga will send an email message which will be written to `/bin/debug/emails/[GUID].eml`.